mandliya/mandliya.github.io/_posts/2024-11-05-LLM_inference_2.md

 ![coprocessor mode](assets/img/inference_2/coprocessor_mode.jpg)

-## Emerging Trends in AI Accelerators [3]
+## Emerging Trends in AI Accelerators

-As AI workloads continue to grow in complexity and scale, AI accelerators are evolving to meet the demands of modern applications.
+As AI workloads continue to grow in complexity and scale, AI accelerators are evolving to meet the demands of modern applications [3].
 Some key trends shaping the future of AI accelerators include:

 ### Intelligent Processing Units (IPUs)
 Developed by Graphcore, IPUs are designed to handle complex machine learning tasks with high efficiency.
 Their architecture focuses on parallel processing, making them suitable for large-scale AI workloads.